jaebradley/tinder-client/README.md

 After cloning the repository, use `nvm` / `npm` to install dependencies.

 To run tests, execute `npm run test`.
+In order to execute local integration tests successfully, you'll need to specify `FACEBOOK_TOKEN` and `FACEBOOK_USER_ID` environment variables in a `.env` file

 To build the production bundle, execute `npm run build`.